saltvt/Bluesky.Twitter.CrosspostingProgram/README.md

 **This is a simple python program that crossposts to both X(formerly Twitter) and Bluesky Social Media Platform.
 Runs in the command line and is designed for Power Users.
 I made this because there really are no good alternatives outside of Buffer.
 Constantly tinkering with the code so expect more functionality as time passes.
 Adding image posting and UI eventually.**

-Requires developer account access from twitter. => https://developer.x.com/en \n
+Requires developer account access from twitter. => https://developer.x.com/en

 Step 1.
-Create an application that has Read and Write permissions\n
+Create an application that has Read and Write permissions
 ![](images/ApplicationSetup.png)
 ![](images/applicationSetup2.png)